miloszzzz/AddinDbToTextlist/README.md

 ## TIA Portal version

-Addin was created for V16 version.
+Addin was created for TIA Portal V16.
 Only screen names copying can work in V17 and V18 at the current state (differences in exported XML files are the problem).

 ## Installation